 Women often ask if they have hyperemesis gravidarum (HG) or just severe morning sickness.
 Early in pregnancy, it may be difficult to know because HG may develop gradually.
 If you find yourself dehydrated and/or losing weight rapidly (1-2 pounds [0.45-0.9 kgs.] a week or more) due to severe nausea and vomiting, find a health professional who understands HG management.

 Sometimes morning sickness will progress to HG due to ineffective or inadequate care.
-Delaying treatment to avoid any possible risks to the mother and child increases the risk for known complications to both from chronic dehydration and malnutrition.
+Delaying treatment over concerns of any possible risks to the mother and child increases the risks for known complications of HG to both from chronic dehydration and malnutrition.
 Further, many medications such as promethazine and Zofran (ondansetron) have been used for decades and research finds little if any increase in risk to the unborn child, even if taken early in pregnancy.

-The difference in severity between Morning Sickness and HG
+What is HG?
+Understand the difference in severity between Morning Sickness and Hyperemesis Gravidarum (HG).

 Significant (>5% of your pre-pregnancy weight) weight loss and recurrent dehydration are classic signs of HG.